kanidm/kanidm/book/src/accounts/intro.md

 ## Reauthentication and Session Privilege

 Kanidm sessions have a concept of session privilege.
 Conceptually you can consider this like `sudo` on unix systems or `uac` on windows.
-This allows a session to briefly access it's write permissions by reauthentication with the identical credential they logged in with.
+This allows a session to briefly access its write permissions by reauthentication with the identical credential they logged in with.

 This allows safe assignment of high privilege roles to persons since their sessions do not have